 This training stream focuses on two issues which could easily be split into two streams: the management of people and the leadership of an organisation.
 In smaller firms, these roles are shared.
 However, in larger firms, there may be managers whose purpose is people-focused, and senior leaders whose focus is on business strategy.

-The biggest challenge for many professional services firms is that staff are often promoted to management positions based on their technical or commercial success – not their team and people skills.
+The biggest challenge for many organisations is that staff are often promoted to management positions based on their technical or commercial success – not their team and people skills.
 Great managers don’t always come from your strongest performers.

 In fact, strong performers can sometimes have a selfish streak, motivated by results and competitiveness in sales and business development.
 This characteristic can be problematic when the role suddenly involves people management.